How to Create and Track a Request for Proposal

 • Completed — the suppliers for all the items have been selected.
 The process of collecting proposals has been completed.

-Proposition Status:
+Proposition Statuses:

 • Draft — the request has not been sent to the supplier.
 It will be sent as soon as you submit the RFP.